Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 We omit the proof, which will be published elsewhere.

-With every enhanced mirror diagram~$M$ we associate an enhanced divided Legendrian ribbon graph, which we denote by~$\rho^+(M)$, by letting the underlying enhanced spatial ribbon graph be~$\widehat M$, and letting~$\delta_+$ be a representative of~$\Delta(\wideparen M)$, where~$\delta_+$ is the first entry of a canonic dividing configuration of~$\wideparen M$ (see Definition~\ref{canonic-dividing-for-mirror-diagrams-def}).
+With every mirror diagram~$M$ we associate a divided Legendrian ribbon graph, which we denote by~$\rho^+(M)$, by letting the underlying spatial ribbon graph be~$\widehat M$, and letting~$\delta_+$ be a representative of~$\Delta(\wideparen M)$, where~$\delta_+$ is the first entry of a canonic dividing configuration of~$\wideparen M$ (see Definition~\ref{canonic-dividing-for-mirror-diagrams-def}).

 One can, of course, define~$\rho^-(M)$ similarly using the symmetry between~$\xi_+$ and~$\xi_-$.